All Episodes

 Thank you very much.

-What would I say the collective bargaining rights are so important to include to include in Scott Walker's bill that they must be taken away for public workers?
+To include in Scott Walker's bill that they must be taken away for public workers.

-I mean, my understanding is that that the the contributions, the additional contributions for health care and pensions only applies to state workers, and that this is the best tool that the local governments have to get a handle on their budgets.
+I mean, my understanding is that the contributions, the additional contributions for health care and pensions only applies to state workers, and that this is the best tool that the local governments have to get a handle on their budgets.

 I mean, especially since they're not going to get as much money from the state.